AmIACatPurr/HTB-CTF/writeups/fluffy/README.md

 ```
 Using `enum4linux-ng`, we gather a LOT of information!

-All of this gives us a solid starting point for further enumeration!

 ---

 ## SMB: A Promising Entry Point

 A key service — and almost certainly our initial access point — is **SMB**.
-We’ve already extracted a long list of users and shares.
-Generally, shared folders on the network are among the first “doors” to open: it’s worth exploring them right away, as we might find interesting files, documents, or directories.

-That’s my usual approach for CTFs: in a real-world penetration test, of course, it’s crucial to go step by step and identify **all** potential vulnerabilities.

 Let's use **nxc**:

 ```bash